Saur0o0n/PIDKiln/README.md

 - Clone git into the Arduino user programs directory (on Linux "/home/username/Arduino/").
 - You have to already have installed ESP32 framework - if don't, do it now (https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).
 - Don't forget about ESP32FS plugin (drop it to "/home/username/Arduino/tools")
-- Install required additional libraries (all can be installed from Arduino IDE Library Manager): [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWeb.Server),[AsyncTCP](https://github.com/me-no-dev/AsyncTCP), [PID Library](https://github.com/br3ttb/Arduino-PID-Library/), [Adafruit-MAX31855-library](https://github.com/adafruit/Adafruit-MAX31855-library).
+- Install required additional libraries (all can be installed from Arduino IDE Library Manager): [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWeb.Server),[AsyncTCP](https://github.com/me-no-dev/AsyncTCP), [PID Library](https://github.com/br3ttb/Arduino-PID-Library/)
+- Install also [my clone of Adafruit-MAX31855-library](https://github.com/Saur0o0n/Adafruit-MAX31855-library) - this implements HW SPI
 - Update (there is no other way to do it) libraries/ESPAsyncWebServer/src/WebResponseImpl.h variable TEMPLATE_PLACEHOLDER to '~'.
 - Compile and upload.
 - Open data/etc/pidkiln.conf and edit your WiFi credentials (if you want to use) and, if you want, some additional parameters.